KWAM: Gospel and religion

 In 1968, KWAM began airing Christian talk and teaching shows.
 It also sold blocks of time to preachers and played black gospel music.
 The station already had a history of religious radio programming.
 In 1952, a Doctor of Divinity, William Riley, hosted a religious music program on KWEM.
 In 1981, Dee Rivers Stations acquired FM station KLYX, which was renamed KWAM-FM.
 At first, it also aired a gospel and religious format like its AM counterpart.
 In 1983, the call letters were changed to KRNB, with the station switching to a rhythmic contemporary and disco format, while KWAM continued its gospel sound.

-In 1986, KWAM got nighttime authorization.
+In 1986, KWAM was granted nighttime authorization by the Federal Communications Commission.
 It was allowed to stay on the air after sunset, but at only 450 watts.

 Changes in ownership

 Memphis native Todd Starnes has owned KWAM since March 2020.

-In February 1996, U.S. Radio announced it would purchase KWAM and the FM station, KJMS, from Rivers.
+In February 1996, U.S. Radio announced it would purchase KWAM and co-owned FM station KJMS from Rivers.
 This united the two stations with their principal competitors, WDIA (1070 AM) and WHRK (97.1 FM).
 One month later, U.S. Radio was purchased by Clear Channel Communications for $140 million.

 Clear Channel sold KWAM to Concord Media for $1 million in 2000.
-Concord switched KWAM to a talk radio format competing directly against WREC, which Clear Channel (renamed iHeartMedia in 2014) retained.
-Several years later, KWAM changed hands again, this time bought by Legacy Media, which also owns WEKS, an FM country music station in Zebulon, Georgia, just outside Atlanta.
-In 2017, Legacy Media added a 250-watt translator for KWAM, W300DE; the next year, Legacy would change the station's branding to "KWAM The Voice - Talk Radio for the Midsouth."
+Concord switched KWAM to a talk radio format competing directly against WREC, which Clear Channel retained.
+(Clear Channel was renamed iHeartMedia in 2014.)
+Several years later, KWAM changed hands again, this time bought by Legacy Media, which also owned WEKS, an FM country music station in Zebulon, Georgia, near Atlanta.
+In 2017, Legacy Media added a 250-watt FM translator for KWAM, W300DE.
+Adding the translator allows KWAM listeners in Memphis and adjacent communities to tune in the station on the FM dial.
+The next year, Legacy changed the station's branding to "KWAM The Voice - Talk Radio for the Midsouth."

-Legacy Media sold KWAM as well as its translator for $685,000 to the upstart Starnes Media Group, LLC, owned by Memphis native Todd Starnes.
-A conservative American columnist, commentator, author and radio host, Starnes previously worked for Baptist Press and Fox News/Fox News Radio, having departed the latter in October 2019.
+Legacy Media sold KWAM as well as its translator for $685,000 to the Starnes Media Group, LLC, owned by Memphis native Todd Starnes.
+A conservative American columnist, commentator, author and radio host, Starnes previously worked for the Baptist Press, Fox News Channel and Fox News Radio, having departed the latter in October 2019.
 Upon the close of the purchase on March 31, 2020, Starnes Media Group changed the station's branding to reflect the history of the station, renaming it "The Mighty 990."

-Programming

-After Tim Van Horn left for station WKIM in late October 2022, Ben Deeter now hosts the station's morning drive time news and interview show, Wake Up Memphis.
-The majority of the station's lineup consists of nationally syndicated talk shows and is regarded as the flagship station for owner Todd Starnes's weekday afternoon program.

-Other syndicated hosts include Armstrong & Getty, Lars Larson, Sebastian Gorka, Rita Cosby, Bill O'Reilly, Charlie Kirk and "Red Eye Radio."
-Weekends feature shows on money, health, guns, gardening, home repair and the outdoors.
-Some weekend shows are paid brokered programming.
-Most hours begin with an update from Townhall News.
+FM translator

+KWAM's broadcast reach is extended via the following low-power FM translator: